Grove Studio | How We Work

 Geotechnical engineer (if required)

 ○ Planning permit drawings: whether a permit is required depends on the site's zone and overlays.
-If required, Grove Studio can prepare planning drawings as a separate engagement.
+If required, we can prepare planning drawings as a separate engagement.

 ~ Noted only: items considered at Discovery to inform design direction, not formally documented or resolved until Construction Documentation.

 Consultants: all specialist consultants are engaged and invoiced directly by the client.
-Grove Studio co-ordinates and collates their work but does not analyse, endorse, or verify their calculations or designs.
+We coordinate and collate their work but do not analyse, endorse, or verify their calculations or designs.

 FAQ